Game & Watch Gallery 4

 Game & Watch Gallery 4, known as Game & Watch Gallery Advance in Europe and Australia and Game Boy Gallery 4 in Japan, is a video game developed by Tose and published by Nintendo for the Game Boy Advance in October 2002.
-It is the fifth and final game in the Game & Watch Gallery series, and contains 11 remastered games from the Game & Watch line of Nintendo handheld games, several of which were featured in previous series entries.
+It is the fifth and final game in the Game & Watch Gallery series.
+It contains eleven remastered games from the Game & Watch line of Nintendo handheld games, several of which were featured in previous series entries, plus nine unlockable bonus games.

-The game was initially only released in English-speaking markets; a Japanese version was not released until 2016 on the Wii U Virtual Console service.
+The game was initially only released in English-speaking markets; a Japanese version was not released until 2016 on the Wii U's Virtual Console service.
 The game received mixed reviews, with critics praising the game's presentation and accessible gameplay, but criticizing the uneven quality of the games and difficulty of unlocking its hidden content.

 Gameplay

-Game & Watch Gallery 4 features 11 games based upon the Game & Watch brand of handheld games, five of which must be unlocked.
+Game & Watch Gallery 4 features eleven games based upon the Game & Watch brand of handheld games, five of which must be unlocked.
 Each game contains a 'Classic' mode, resembling the gameplay and presentation of the original Game & Watch title, and a 'Modern' mode, which contains additional gameplay mechanics and revised graphics based on the Mario franchise.
 Normal and Hard difficulty settings can be selected for each mode.
 The following 11 games are included: